 This crochet pattern is short and simple.
 It’s also easy to make and is a great way to use up those awesome, one of a kind buttons that are just a bit too nice to get rid of but you don’t know what else to do with them.

 Without further ado, here’s the pattern so you can get your crochet on.
-And the link incase you’d like to download the pattern instead – Waves Bracelet Pattern
+And the link in case you’d like to download the ad free version of the pattern instead – Waves Bracelet Crochet Pattern.

 Things you need:

-1 ball of crochet cotton thread (Main colour)
+1 ball of crochet cotton thread (Main colour, Size 10)

-1 ball complimentary colour of crochet cotton thread (accent colour or whatever you’d like the edging to be).
+1 ball complimentary colour of crochet cotton thread (accent colour or whatever you’d like the edging to be.
+Also size 10).

 A pretty button (doesn’t matter what size but bigger than your average dress shirt button)